 Usually, by 1st week of February, Standing Committee Chairman will present before the council and debate, deliberate on the estimates, incomes, etc

 The corporation can send it back to the standing committee for amendments if any within an estimated time.

 Clarifications and revisions should be done before the budget is adopted by the council

 The final budget should be finally, 21 days before March 31st should be passed and sent to the government for approval.
-Based on the estimates, and modifications if any, state government should pass it within 60 days or it will be deemed accepted.
+Based on the estimates, and modifications if any, the state government should pass it within 60 days or it will be deemed accepted.
 Once approved by the government, it will be sent to the corporation to be implemented from 1st April [Financial Year]

 BBMP Restructuring – Future (Vision)

-As the area and population of in the BBMP limits are increasing, administrative issues have increased and unmanageable for a single Corporation.
+As the area and population of the BBMP limits are increasing, administrative issues have increased and unmanageable for a single Corporation.
 To make the BBMP more manageable, a restructuring committee has recommended “The Greater Bengaluru Governance Draft Bill”.

 The bill provides for that provides for a three-tier governance structure;

 Greater Bengaluru Authority (GBA) at the city level, multiple corporations, and empowered ward committees.

 - The mayor will be directly elected by the people across all municipal corporations in the Greater Bengaluru Area.
 While BDA will be the secretariat of the GBA, the BDA commissioner will be the member secretary of GBA.